jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # - $5: initial text _as string_:
 #       (optional) The initial string, which corresponds to the text already entered
 #       by the user at the moment the autocompletion box shows up.
-#       Allows to prefilter the autocompletion.
+#       Allows to pre-filter the autocompletion.
 #       (defaults to empty)
 # - $6: max lines _as int_:
 #       optional) The maximum number of lines/rows to use for the autocompletion box.